Yale Ancient Pharmacology Program - Anicia Juliana Codex

 The goal of this project is to analyze the codex as a part of a larger ecosystem of studying ancient pharmacology and medicine at Yale, first started two decades ago by the ARCHEM Project under Dr. Andrew Koh (Yale Peabody Museum and NELC department).
 Now under Dr. Koh's leadership through the Yale Ancient Pharmacology Program and Yale Incubator for Ancient Innovation, an international team of scholars is studying and contextualizing its contents based on corroborating evidence from other texts, ethnography, and archaeological evidence, including the archaeochemical analysis of ancient vessels suspected of preserving ancient pharmacological and medicinal concoctions.

-Supported by agencies ranging from the NEH to the NSF, the interdisciplinary team includes members from a diversity of backgrounds such as Trevor Luke (Associate Professor, FSU Classics), Ryan Johnson (Teacher, Harvey School), Savannah Bishop (PhD Candidate, Koç University Archaeology), and Micah Gold (Undergraduate, Yale University).
+Supported by agencies ranging from the NEH to the NSF, the interdisciplinary team includes members from a diversity of backgrounds such as Trevor Luke (Associate Professor, FSU Classics), Meghan Poplacean (Phd candidate, Yale History and Classics), Savannah Bishop (PhD Candidate, Koç University Archaeology), and Micah Gold (Undergraduate, Yale University).

 For more information, please contact andrew.koh@yale.edu.